MicrosoftDocs/azure-docs/articles/virtual-machines/linux/sql/provision-sql-server-linux-virtual-machine.md

 1. Click **Select**.

-1. On the **Settings** blade, you can make changes to the settings or keep the default settings.
+1. In the **Settings** window, you can make changes to the settings or keep the default settings.

 1. Click **OK**.